nftcdn/support.nftcdn.io/README.md

 ***Note:***
 *`preprod` and `preview` endpoints do not have such restrictions.*

+### Custom URL query parameters
+Custom URL query parameters are allowed as long as they are included when generating an URL HMAC.

+This can be useful to add internal details helping for later investigation as we plan to provide access to logs in the customer interface.

 ### HTTP Status

 * **`200`** or **`304`** is returned on success depending on request headers.